There is a lot to consider when planning your wedding day. This page will help you with the key legal requirements.

 Only an authorised celebrant can legally perform your marriage.

-- Commonwealth-registered marriage celebrants who perform civil and religious ceremonies.
-These celebrants can be found on the Register of Marriage Celebrants.
+- Commonwealth-registered marriage celebrants who perform civil and religious ceremonies (for independent religious organisations).
 The fees charged by these celebrants are not fixed.
 Prices may vary between celebrants.
 They are also required to follow the Code of practice for marriage celebrants.